osallans/phone-validation-server/README.md

 ## Development server

+Run `docker build --pull --rm -f "Dockerfile" -t phonevalidationserver:latest "."` for adding needed packages.

+If Build fails for any reason , you can just run this command first to build the jar file

 Run `./mvnw clean package` for project build

-Run `docker build --pull --rm -f "Dockerfile" -t phonevalidationserver:latest "."` for adding needed packages.

 Run `docker-compose up` for running the image.